Doruk-Aksoy/AM/am_readme.txt

 b) Enemies
 ----------

+* Mechsects can get one shot from Loverboy primary fire more reliably now.
 * Brute napalm ball does radius damage now.
 * Brute and Skinjob flames spread a bit more, there are a bit more flames around and the flames linger 33% longer.
 * Brute melee damage scales with game skill, lowest is 10, maximum 28.